Juan Pablo Gómez

-Juan Pablo Gómez Vidal (born 11 May 1991), is an Argentine-born Chilean footballer who plays as a right-back for Chilean Primera División club Universidad de Chile since 2023.
+Juan Pablo Gómez Vidal (born 11 May 1991), is an Argentine footballer who plays as a right-back for Chilean Primera División club Deportes Iquique.

 Club career

-In November 2022, he joined Universidad de Chile for the 2023 season.
+In November 2022, Gómez joined Universidad de Chile for the 2023 season.
+He switched to Deportes Iquique for the 2025 season.

 International career

 In 2010, he took part of Argentina squad at under-20 level.

 Personal life

 Born in Buenos Aires, Argentina, Gómez came to Chile at the age of 5 and after naturalized Chilean.